 The exposition has some things that don't appear elsewhere.

 This book is shortly to be the subject of a major revision at

-the behest of Springer and its polite but insistent referees.
+the behest of Springer and its polite, diligent referees.

 - K-theory and formality.

 The main result of this paper establishes as corollaries the equivariant K-theory rings in basically all the known equivariantly formal examples.

 We also show that under the same conditions, surjectivity of the forgetful map in K-theory

 is equivalent to weak equivariant formality in the sense of Harada–Landweber.